ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

     }
     ```

-    - Define the `hospitalEP` variable.
+    - Define an `http:Client` variable named `hospitalEP`.
 Later, the relevant client is assigned to this variable based on the `hospital_id` value.

     - Use a [match statement](https://ballerina.io/learn/by-example/match-statement) to assign the relevant client to the `hospitalEP` variable based on the `hospital_id` value.

-    - Make a `POST` request to the backend hospital service to make the reservation.
+    - Make a `POST` request to the relevant backend hospital service to make the reservation.
 The `category` value is used as a path parameter.

-    - Use the `is` check to check whether the response is a `ReservationResponse` and return it as is (i.e., reservation successful).
+    - Use the `is` check to check whether the response is a `ReservationResponse` record, which would indicate a successful reservation.
+If the response is a `ReservationResponse` record, return the record from the resource method to send a `201 Created` response with the `ReservationResponse` value as the payload.

-    - If the response is not a `ReservationResponse`, log the failure at `ERROR` level.
-Return a "NotFound" response if the response is an `http:ClientRequestError`, or an "InternalServerError" response if the response is an `http:ServerError`.
+    - If the response is not a `ReservationResponse` record (i.e., `http:ClientError`) which indicates that the request failed, log the failure at `ERROR` level.
+Return a `http:NotFound` response if the response is an `http:ClientRequestError`, or an `http:InternalServerError` response if the response is an `http:ServerError`.

 You have successfully developed the required service.